yegor256/blog/_drafts/_many.md

 [`RqWithHeader`](http://static.javadoc.io/org.takes/takes/1.1/org/takes/rq/RqWithHeader.html)
 is a request with an extra header.

-An alternative approach is to use type name as the central part of the class name and prefix it with a prefix that explains implementation details.
+An alternative approach is to use the type name as the central part of the class name and add a prefix that explains implementation details.
 For example,
 [`DyDomain`](https://github.com/yegor256/jare/blob/0.8.4/src/main/java/io/jare/dynamo/DyDomain.java)
 is a domain that persists its data in DynamoDB.